pulp/pulpcore/staging_docs/index.md

 ![Pulp Logo](site:pulpcore/docs/assets/pulp_logo_big.png)

-## Pulp is an open source project that makes it easy for developers to fetch, upload, and distribute *Software Packages* on-prem or in the cloud.
+## Pulp is an open source project that makes it easy for developers to fetch, upload, and distribute *Software Packages* on-prem or in the cloud!

 </div>